mysticpants/Modbus/README.md

 | *values*          | Int, Array[Int, Bool], Bool, Blob | Yes      | N/A           | The values written into Coils or Registers                                |
 | *callback*        | Function                          | No       | Null          | The function to be fired when it receives response regarding this request |

+Note :

+1. Int, Blob, Array[Int] are applicable to MODBUS_TARGET_TYPE.HOLDING_REGISTER.
+Array[Int] is only applicable when quantity is greater than 1.

+2. Int, Bool, Blob, Array[Int, Bool] are applicable to MODBUS_TARGET_TYPE.COIL.
+Array[Int, Bool] is only applicable when quantity is greater than 1.
+Int value set to coils can be either 0x0000 or 0xFF00.
+Other values would be ignored.

 #### Example

 ```squirrel